 Writing Prompt – Mothers

-This Sunday, May 12, is Mother’s Day; the day where we celebrate mothers, motherhood and the influence of mothers in society.
+On Mother’s Day, we celebrate mothers, motherhood and the influence of mothers in society.
 Mothers want the best for their children and work hard to be the best mother they can be.
 Have you told your mother how much you appreciate her and everything she has done for you lately?
 This year, show your mother your appreciation by using your talent and passion to write her a poem.